 Additionally, no inflation factors have been applied to the "out year" estimates, which may understate their impact.
 Also, the estimates do not include a "dynamic" component.
-The potential behavioral impact on taxpayers of tax cuts or tax increases has not been incorporated in the numbers.
-It is very difficult to estimate how inflationary changes, as well as changes in taxpayer behavior over a period of time, would have impacted the estimated dollar value of statutory changes enacted in prior years.
+The potential behavioral impact of taxpayers of tax reductions or tax increases has not been incorporated into the numbers.
+It is very difficult to estimate how inflationary changes, as well as changes in taxpayer behavior over time, would have affected the estimated dollar value of statutory changes enacted in prior years.
 As a result, cumulative totals for the marginal annual values of the statutory changes are not provided.